OCA/reporting-engine/base_comment_template/README.rst

 Go to *Settings > Technical > Reporting > Comment Templates* and start designing you comment templates.

-The template are general, and can be attached to any Model and based on some domain defined in the template.
-You can define one default template per Model and domain, which can be overwritten for any partner.

 This module is the base module for following modules:

 * sale_comment_template